Australia Travel Destinations

 Let’s have a closer look at my list of Top Australia Travel Destinations.

 Our Top 10 Australia Travel Destinations

-If you want to make the most of the Red Centre hire a car and take your time to explore the whole region between Ayers Rock and Alice Springs, visit Kings Canyon, Palm Valley, the Western McDonnel Ranges and last but not least the capital of the Red Centre, Alice Springs.
+If you want to make the most of the Red Centre hire a car and take your time to explore the destinations between Ayers Rock and Alice Springs, visit Kings Canyon, Palm Valley, the Western McDonnel Ranges and last but not least the capital of the Red Centre, Alice Springs.
 You will be driving through amazing outback areas with colorful desert landascape, impressive rock formations and a foremost amazing solitude.

 Click on the llink to go to the Australia Red Centre Travel Guide.

 North Western Australia Broome & Cape Leveque

 Broome is located in the North Western Coast fo Australia.
-I had heard a lot about Broome during my first trip to Australia and was very curious about it, but since WA was not planned in my trip schedule I kept it for my second visit.
 Broome tend to be pretty busy during winter months, when lots of international tourists as well as Australians, fleeing from the cold south east of Australia, are visiting the warm north western australia.
 Temperatures are tropical, but do not be surprised the landmarks are not those of the typical tropical scenery, the landscape is pretty rugged, you are at the doorstep of the Kimberley region.
 Broome’s attractionsare many.
-You can visit the pearl farms and learn about the ancient pearl crafts, enjoy beautiful beaches like the 7km long Cable Beach and more beautiful crow-free-beaches.
+Learn about the pearl farms and the ancient pearl crafts, enjoy beautiful beaches like the 7km long Cable Beach and more beautiful crow-free-beaches.
 The town centre has good shops with local arts and crafts.
-As I said, Broome is also the gateway to the Ouback areas, 250 km north you reach, Cape Leveque, with gorgeous beaches, where you can swim all year through ! and further in the inland the pristine Kimberley Outback.
-I really loved Broome.
+Broome is also the gateway to the Ouback areas, 250 km north you reach, Cape Leveque, with gorgeous beaches, where you can swim all year through and further in the inland the pristine Kimberley Outback.

-Learn more about Broome and its attractions click on Broome Travel Guide.
+Learn more about Broome and the nearby destinations click on Broome Travel Guide.

-Northern Territory – Darwin and Kakadu National Park
+Northern Australia – Darwin and Kakadu National Park